 Born in 1759, Robert Burns was a Scottish poet and lyricist who became a national icon.
 Burns Night is marked with a traditional supper and music on or around the anniversary of his birth, 25 January, in Scotland and across the UK.

 Many London restaurants and bars hold Burns Night events, serving up suppers of haggis and tatties with a glass of Scottish whisky.
 More elaborate London Burns Night celebrations also include poetry readings, toasts and bagpipe music, before everyone joins in the ceilidh dancing.

-Where to Celebrate Burns Night 2018 in London
+Where to celebrate Burns Night 2018 in London

 Whether you choose to don your finest tartan outfit or otherwise, there are plenty of things to do on Burns Night in London, from whisky tastings to full-out Scottish festivities.
-Check back nearer the time for special menus and events for Burns Night 2018.
+Take a look at our London Burns Night ideas below:

 - Dance the night away with the Ceilidh Club at Hammersmith Town Hall and watch the tradition of piping in the haggis as Burns’ poem Address to the Haggis is read aloud.
 19, 20, 26 Jan and 3 Feb

 - Make your own haggis and sip on a dram or two of whisky at a masterclass hosted by Andy Waugh, the founder of Scottish restaurant Mac & Wild.
 23 Jan

 - Feast on a Burns Night dinner at 108 Brasserie, complete with culllen skink, haggis, neeps and tatties, finished with a decadent deep-fried Mars bar.
 25 Jan

 - Sip on a haggis-infused cocktail and create your own version of the classic Scottish delicacy with Bompas and Parr’s quirky Cryptozoological Haggis Workshop.
 25 Jan